allanjeng/Cognitive-Documentation/Content/en-us/Academic-Knowledge/SimilarityMethod.md

     <input type="submit" />
 </form>
 ```
 \*Another option is to use a plug-in like Postman in Chrome, which handles the POST request easily.
-To make POST request, we choose x-www-form-urlencoded, and simply type in the key-value-pair s1 and s2 respectively.
+To make POST request, choose x-www-form-urlencoded, and simply type in the key-value-pair s1 and s2 respectively.

 ## Request Parameters
 Parameter        |Data Type      |Required | Description